Alexander Cozens

-Alexander Cozens (1717–23 April 1786) was a British landscape painter in watercolours, born in Saint Petersburg, Russia.
+Alexander Cozens (1717 – 23 April 1786) was a British landscape painter in watercolours, born in Saint Petersburg, Russia.
 He taught drawing and wrote treatises on the subject, evolving a method in which imaginative drawings of landscapes could be worked up from abstract blots on paper.
-His son was the artist John Robert Cozens.
+His son was John Robert Cozens, regarded as one of the greatest of English watercolourists.

+Although in his lifetime Alexander Cozens was famous, and slightly notorious as "the Blotmaster to the town", he was not very highly regarded in the 19th century, until interest in him and his writings revived in the 1920s.
+Partly for reasons emerging from the theoretical approach of the time, his paintings have very little variation of colour, being mainly concerned with massing of his forms.